Cost of living

 Bus travel discount

-The University has negotiated a special deal with Stagecoach to offer a 75% discount on weekly and monthly bus tickets across St Andrews, North-East Fife, and East Scotland.
+The University has negotiated a special deal with Stagecoach to offer a 75% discount on bus tickets bundles across St Andrews, North-East Fife, and East Scotland.
 Staff and students can access tickets by scanning a QR code to link their Stagecoach account to the scheme.

-Since its launch in November 2022, the discount travel scheme has already saved staff and students almost £700,000 collectively and cut the carbon footprint for those travelling for work or study by a phenomenal 614 tonnes in just 12 months.
-The pilot scheme will continue and now includes bus operator Moffat & Williamson who will offer the same level of discount
+Since its launch in November 2022, the bus travel discount scheme has already saved staff and students around £2 million and cut the carbon footprint for those travelling for work or study.
+The scheme now includes local bus operator Moffat and Williamson offering the same level of discount on local routes.

-You can find out how to get on board and start saving by following the simple instructions online.
-Additional information on sustainable travel can be found on the Transitions website which includes details on rail travel discounts, lift share schemes and cycling to St Andrews.
+You can find out how to get on board and start saving by following the instructions on the bus travel web page.
+Additional information on sustainable travel can be found on the Sustainability website which includes details on rail travel discounts, lift share schemes and cycling to St Andrews.

-Students are reminded to apply for a Young Scot card which gives those under 22 years old free national bus travel across Scotland.
+Students are reminded to apply for a Young Scot card which gives those under 22 years old free national bus travel across Scotland and a discount on some rail fares.

 Students’ Association Cost of Living Guide